Last Updated on January 12, 2023

 IMHO: Avoid clever, and go for descriptive.

-When people scroll through podcasts on listening apps, I think descriptive names rule.
+When people scroll through podcasts on listening apps like Apple Podcasts and Spotify, I think descriptive names rule.
 You literally have a fraction of a second or so to make an impression.
 You want to enable people to understand what your show is about.
 So the name and the cover art do this work — but clever names are easily overlooked by your ideal audience.
 We like to use keyword research tools to investigate how many people search for the name, or portions of the name.
 This is a good indication of how popular the name might be, and it can help your show with Google SEO and showing up in the search results.

 - Co-hosted shows